Organisation: London Borough of Waltham Forest

 If you have any technical issues when trying to apply for this post, please contact our Recruitment Team via email at firstname.lastname@example.org.

-The Council's preference is for online application.
+The Council's preference is for online applications.
 However, if you have a disability and are unable to complete an online application, please email email@example.com so we can arrange an alternative application method.

 Click here for further information on the Human Resources recruitment privacy notice.